BadgePiratesLLC/badgepiratesllc.github.io/_posts/2019-11-5-BsidesCHS-SOA-Assembly.md

 ![SAO LED Alignment](/images/bsideschs-2019-sao-header-led-front.jpg)

+You can solder the pins of the LED on the front or backside of the PCB and it will not make any difference.

 The final step is to solder on the SAO connector headers on both the badge and SAO as shown below keeping in mind the correct orientation as discussed before.

 ![SAO LED Alignment](/images/bsideschs-2019-sao-header-solder-back.jpg)